UMD-INST377/Group-Project-Base/README.md

 3. Adding some additional information and filter for the book

 # To do list
 * Delete page functionality - Tony
-* Add more search filters (genre, rating, etc...)
+* Add more search filters (genre, rating, etc...) - Backend
-* works on mobile
 * Make sure styles work across browsers
-* Fast load time on Heroku
 * .env setup on Heroku?
 * Create final presentation